 The Rising Cost of Higher Education Leads to Massive Student Loan Debt

 Federal student aid has not kept pace with the escalating cost of higher education and the reduced state support of public colleges and universities.
 As a result, some students decide that a college education is out of their reach.
-Other students and their families borrow increasing amounts to pay tuition and other expenses.
+Other students and their families borrow more to pay tuition and other expenses.
 Students who graduate with unpaid loans are burdened with thousands of dollars of debt that they must usually begin repaying shortly after graduation.
-Studies show that about 39 percent of college graduates under the age of 35 say it will take them more than ten years to pay off their loans.
+Studies show that about 39 percent of college graduates under 35 say paying off their loans will take more than ten years.
 For graduates with low- or moderate-paying jobs, the monthly principal and interest due may far exceed their ability to pay.

-There are plenty of guidelines advising students to make sure their future loan payments will not exceed ten percent of their future monthly gross income.
-For many students, those guidelines do not seem realistic, and they continue borrowing without really pinning down their future liabilities and ability to pay.
-Sadly, some graduates in retrospect regret their choices to borrow, especially when their hopes of lucrative jobs do not materialize.
+Plenty of guidelines advise students to make sure their future loan payments will not exceed ten percent of their monthly gross income.
+For many students, those guidelines do not seem realistic, and they continue borrowing without pinning down their future liabilities and ability to pay.
+Sadly, some graduates, in retrospect, regret their choices to borrow, especially when their hopes of lucrative jobs do not materialize.

 As public concern mounted over the lack of affordable education and unmanageable post-graduation debt, our elected officials were compelled to provide some relief.